archetype-org/golem-proposal/README.md

 ## golem — Design

 Golem is a  CLI for creating projects, managing dependencies, running a test env, and publishing your app.
-It uses a templating system to create new projects and add scaffolding to existing ones, emphasizing IAC in order to preserve consistency and allow teams to iterate on best practices for common activities in an urbit app.
-It manages both code dependencies (think /lib/mydep.hoon) as well as desk dependencies.
+It uses a templating system to create new projects and add scaffolding to existing ones, emphasizing IAC in order to preserve consistency and allow teams to iterate on best practices for common activities in an Urbit app.
+It manages both code dependencies (think /lib/mydep.Hoon) as well as desk dependencies.
 The structure of the projects and test envs are included in the engineering designs of this section, as well as a diagram of which low-level interactions are handled at each step.

 ### Segments